 Firms are dedicated to maximizing their profits by choosing the optimal prices.
 Based on the first-order conditions of Eqs.
-(29-1) and (29-2), the equilibrium manipulation effort for the inferior firm and the equilibrium prices for each firm are obtained.
+(29-1) and (29-2), the equilibrium manipulation effort for the inferior firm, and the equilibrium prices for each firm are thus obtained.

 Lemma 5

-When firm B manipulates online reviews alone, the equilibrium prices, manipulation effort and profits are as follows:
+When firm B manipulates online reviews alone, the equilibrium prices, manipulation effort, and profits are respectively presented as follows: